-Voluntary Partner Breakdown 1 April 2014 - 31 March 2015 Total funding Home-Start Dundee Funding to continue service delivery £30,000 Sub total £30,000 Childcare @ Home Funding to allow the continued delivery of childcare services at unsocial hours (evenings and weekends) to enable parents to access employment or study towards employment.
-Pilot 2 year old and parent provision in Charleston area of Dundee in partnership with other agencies involved in the Lochee Pathfinder initiative £30,000 Sub total £30,000 TOTAL £60,000 ls t his a Rapid Equality Impact Assessment (RIA AT)?
-Yes X No □ ls t his a Full Equality Impact Assessment (EQIA )?
-Yes □ No X Dat te of Assessment: Committee I Report Numbe r: Ма y 2014 Titl e of document being assessed: Pro ovision of Financial Support to Voluntary Sec tor Partners 1.
-This is a new policy, procedure, strategy or practice being assessed (If yes please check box)□ or practice l xisting policy, peing assessed e check box) X procedure, strategy d?
-2. Please give a brief description of the policy, procedure, strategy or practice being assessed. funding to services to their families help them to children under s.
-These serv loyment, traini continue to deliver 5 years of age and vices help parents to ng and support with 3.
-What is the intended outcome of this policy, procedure, strategy or practice?
-Vulnerable f their childrer families can in n by parenting employment to nprove outcomes for more effectively and improve the financial 4.
-Please list any existing documents which have been used to inform this Equality and Diversity Impact Assessment.
-Equally VPre-birthGetting IICS Stra to 3 t Right For Evel tegy for Dunded A Parent In ry Child e 5.
+Voluntary Partner Breakdown 1 April 2013 - 31 March 2014 Total funding Home-Start Dundee Funding to continue service delivery and further increase the number of volunteers to support vulnerable parents and families £30,000 Sub total £30,000 Childcare @ Home Funding to allow the continued delivery of childcare services at unsocial hours (evenings and weekends) to enable parents to access employment or study towards employment. £30,000 Sub total £30,000 TOTAL £60,000 ls t his a Rapid Equality Impact Assessment (RI AT)?
+Yes X No 🗆 ls t his a Full Equality Impact Assessment (EQIA )?
+Yes □ No X Da te of Assessment: Committee Report Number: Ма y 2013 274-2013 Tit e of document being assessed: Pro ovision of Financial Support to Voluntary Sec tor Partners 1.
+This is a new policy, procedure, strategy or practice being assessed (If yes please check box)□ This is an existing policy, procedure, strategy or practice being assessed?
+(If yes please check box) X 2.
+Please give a brief description of the policy, procedure, strategy or practice being assessed.
+Two Third Sector partners have requested funding to help them to continue to deliver services to children under 5 years of age and their families.
+These services cannot be delivered by the Education department and help parents to access employment, training and support with parenting skills.
+3. What is the intended outcome of this policy, procedure, strategy or practice?
+Vulnerable families can improve outcomes for their children by parenting more effectively and by gaining employment to improve the financial status of the family.
+4. Please list any existing documents which have been used to inform this Equality and Diversity Impact Assessment.
+The Early Years Framework Equally Well Pre-birth to 3 Getting It Right For Every Child ICS Strategy for Dundee Being A Parent In Dundee Strategic document 5.
 Has any consultation, involvement or research with protected characteristic communities informed this assessment?
 If yes please give details.
-No These serv community negatively communities and therefor on protect · 6.
-Please give details of council officer involvement in this assessment. (e.g. names of officers consulted, dates of meetings etc) Lina Wa libb, Education ghorn, Head of Communication Service, Early Years, 7.
+No These services are available to the whole community and therefore do not impact negatively on protected characteristic communities.
+6. Please give details of council officer involvement in this assessment. (e.g. names of officers consulted, dates of meetings etc) Charlotte MacCrimmon, Education Manager Lina Waghorn, Head of Service, Early Years, Primary, Communications &amp; Culture 7.
 Is there a need to collect further evidence or to involve or consult protected characteristics communities on the impact of the proposed policy?
-(Example: if the impact on a community is not known what will you do to gather the information needed and when will you do Characteristics le to seek thes this?)
+No. Protected Characteristics Communities are equally eligible to seek these services.
+(Example: if the impact on a community is not known what will you do to gather the information needed and when will you do this?)